mlc-ai/web-llm/README.md

 };
 ```

-Then in the main logic, we create a `WebWorkerMLCEngine` that
+In the main logic, we create a `WebWorkerMLCEngine` that
 implements the same `MLCEngineInterface`.
 The rest of the logic remains the same.

 ```typescript